JoonasKulmala/Palvelinten-Hallinta/h4/README.md

 Shells scripts are a practical way to create one line commands to execute suprisingly complex tasks.

-As always all exercise can be found on Tero Karvinen's website [Configuration Management Systems - Palvelinten Hallinta - Spring 2021](https://terokarvinen.com/2021/configuration-management-systems-palvelinten-hallinta-ict4tn022-spring-2021/#h4-uusi-komento).
+As always all exercises can be found on Tero Karvinen's website [Configuration Management Systems - Palvelinten Hallinta - Spring 2021](https://terokarvinen.com/2021/configuration-management-systems-palvelinten-hallinta-ict4tn022-spring-2021/#h4-uusi-komento).

 ## Exercises